micro-os-plus/diag-trace-xpack/tests/platform-native/README.md

 # platform-native

-This folder includes only the CMake and meson build configuration, otherwise native tests do not need any special support.
+This folder includes the CMake and meson build configuration to build the tests on native platforms.